The Stock Market Is Going To Crash. Are You Ready?

 What happens to your brain during a stock market crash

 It’s very easy to brush off what I’m saying.
 You’re cool!
 You’re smart!
 You ain’t no butthead!
 (Women are notoriously better at staying the course than men.)
 But sometimes, an event like a stock market crash gets the better of even the level-headed.
-For one, a stock market crash is completely out of our control, which let’s be honest: No one likes feeling like things are out of our control.
+For one, a stock market crash is completely out of our control, which let’s be honest: is totally scary.

 When you see your money “disappearing,” it is very possible you’ll snap into full SOS mode, whether you want to or not.
 You see, we humans are equipped with these beautiful brains that were designed to keep us alive as animals in the wild for many thousands of years, but these same brains are sometimes mismatched with the task of navigating the manufactured chaos of our wacky, modern world.

 When faced with threat and danger, humans are hard-wired and chemically-driven to do something about it.
 To take action!
 To battle to the death whomever wishes ill upon our kin!!!
 And thank fucking god, amiright?
-If you don’t have a rock-solid plan to protect yo ass out there in the wild, you’re mincemeat pie.
-But here’s the problemo: “Doing something” with stocks means selling them, and at a huge loss.
+And that’s the problem: “Doing something” with stocks means selling them, and at a huge loss.
 And while you might understand that selling out is a terrible idea in theory, in that moment your desire to “fight or flight” will be at war with your ability to rationalize.
 That’s why we need to talk about it NOW.
 BEFORE the next downturn.